MKarthik9999/Kubernetes/README.md

    * It is used for internal communication within the cluster.
    * This is the default service type used by the Kubernetes service.
    * This is the most secure service type in the kubernetes services.
-   * If we create a clusterIp service and if we attach that service to any of our deployments, then the pods deployed in that deployment can be able communicate with each other.
+   * If we create a clusterIp service and if we attach that service to any of our deployments, then the pods deployed in that deployment can be able to communicate with each other.
    * we can check using the following commands.
       * Find pod names using the following command:
           * _**kubectl get pods**_